-Jim Cramer is one of America's most recognized and respected investment pros and media personalities.
-He runs Action Alerts PLUS, a charitable trust portfolio.
-In 1996, Jim founded TheStreet, one of the "most visited" financial media websites for individual to institutional investors.
-Jim also writes daily market commentary for TheStreet's Real Money premium service, and participates in video segments on TheStreet TV.
-He also serves as host of CNBC's "Mad Money" television program.
+Jim Cramer runs the charitable trust portfolio, Action Alerts PLUS, and writes daily market commentary for TheStreet's RealMoney premium service.
+He also participates in video segments on TheStreet TV and serves as host of CNBC's "Mad Money" television program.

-Cramer is the author of Confessions of a Street Addict, You Got Screwed, Jim Cramer's Real Money, Jim Cramer's Mad Money, Jim Cramer's Stay Mad for Life, Jim Cramer's Getting Back to Even and, his newest book, Jim Cramer's Get Rich Carefully.
-Jim has written for Time magazine and New York magazine and has been featured on CBS' 60 Minutes, NBC's Nightly News with Brian Williams, Meet the Press, Today, The Tonight Show, Late Night and MSNBC's Morning Joe.
+Cramer is the author of Confessions of a Street Addict," "You Got Screwed," "Jim Cramer's Real Money," "Jim Cramer's Mad Money," "Jim Cramer's Stay Mad for Life," "Jim Cramer's Getting Back to Even" and, most recently,"Get Rich Carefully."
+He has written for Time magazine and New York magazine and has been featured on CBS' 60 Minutes, NBC's Nightly News with Brian Williams, Meet the Press, Today, The Tonight Show, Late Night and MSNBC's Morning Joe